MarkhamShofner/generator-shared-stylings/README.md

-# hub-ready-generator
+# Shared Styling
-Yeoman generator for a hub ready app generator.
+Yeoman generator that builds child applications that extract shared-styling from a parent application.